Financial Aid and Scholarships – School of Arts and Sciences

 Financial Aid Programs

-The Office of Financial Aid administers the financial aid available to SGU students, including need-based scholarships.
-We also help students in financial planning, debt management counseling, and with the completion of financial aid applications.
+The Office of Financial Aid administers the financial aid available to SGU students which includes US private education loans.
+We also help students with financial planning, debt management counseling, and with the completion of financial aid applications.

 The University offers a wide variety of institutional scholarships designed to recognize academic excellence and provide access to the best and brightest students regardless of circumstance.
 In addition to University-Sponsored Scholarships, we have worked to procure unique scholarship opportunities for our students.